Evans Bobie Opoku: Early life and education

+He lost to Mohammed Haruna of the National Democratic Congress (NDC) party in the 2024 general elections in Ghana.

 Career

 Evans was the General manager from 2010 to 2016 and also the Credit manager for the Ahafo Community Bank Limited from 2002 to 2006.
 He was a tutor from 1997 to 1999.

 Political career

 Evans is a member of NPP and currently the MP for the Asunafo North Constituency in the Ahafo region.
 In the 2020 Ghana general elections, he won the parliamentary seat with 34,684 votes whilst the NDC parliamentary aspirant Mohammed Haruna had 31,340 votes.
 He was formerly the Regional Minister for the Bono Ahafo region and the Regional minister for the Ahafo region.
 He was appointed as the deputy minister for Youth and sports.
 He was also appointed the care-taker as regional minister for the Bono-East region.

 Committees

 Evans is a member of the Government Assurance committee and also a member of Environment, Science and Technology Committee.